Overy Marshes

 An Isabelline Wheatear was picking about on the grass.

-A distant Isabelline Wheatear (Oenanthe Isabellina)
+A dim and distant Isabelline Wheatear - Oenanthe isabellina

-and a very confiding
+and a very handsome

 Northern Wheatear

-on the way back.
+on the tide line on the way back.

-With grateful thanks to the photographer who found it.
+(With grateful thanks to the photographer who found it)

 Comments